Australia's Population Growth is Extraordinary – and Hard to Justify

 Student Immigration is Different – But It's Also an Export Industry

 The more legitimate concern is international students.
 They are rental-heavy, urban-concentrated demand – arriving in large numbers into exactly the suburbs and dwelling types already under most pressure.
-And unlike working migrants, they don't add meaningful productive capacity to the domestic economy in the short run.
+And unlike working migrants, they only make a limited labour supply contribution to the domestic economy in the short run.

 This is a real and valid distinction, and recent student visa numbers have been genuinely extraordinary.